NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 <h1 align="center">🍽️ Personalized Nutrition & Diet Recommendation System</h1>
 <p align="center">
-  This repository hosts the official implementation of the Personalized Nutrition & Diet Recommendation System that provides customized meal plans and nutritional recommendations using advanced machine learning techniques.
+ This repository contains the official implementation of the Personalized Nutrition & Diet Recommendation System, which delivers customized meal plans and nutritional advice powered by advanced machine learning, developed as a technical project for the recruitment process at <strong>JTP Co.
+LTD.</strong>
 </p>

 <p align="center">